BlackHolePerturbationToolkit/KerrGeodesics/index.md

 <p align="center"><img src="kerr_generic_orbit.png" width="500px"></p>

 The KerrGeodesics package for Mathematica provides functions for computing bound timelike geodesics and their properties in Kerr spacetime.

+## Example usage

-For example, the figure above is made using the simple commands:
+As a quick example, the figure at the top of this page is made using the simple commands:
 ```
 orbit = KerrGeoOrbit[0.998, 3, 0.6, Cos[π/4]];
 {t, r, θ, φ} = orbit["Trajectory"];
 ```
 Followed by the plot command:
 ```